-Parameters Change collections Modify which collections the resource is a member of.
+Action Description Additional Parameters Assign quality mark Assign a specified quality mark to the resource.
+Quality mark ID Change collections Modify which collections the resource is a member of.
 User can put the resource in any collections they have contribute access to.
 Delete Remove a resource completely from the system.
 Edit metadata Metadata / classification editor configured by the chosen Application Profile, and an optional metadata subset.
 Metadata Subset.
 See Metadata Subsets section.

 Edit rights Licence (rights management) editor.
 Export Package export functions.
 Import from filesystem Import a file or content package from the group's folder on the server filesystem.
+Import from harvest Set up a harvest activity that will harvest metadata from a specified external repository and continue to update the harvest on a daily basis.
+Kaltura upload Upload a file to Kaltura establishing its metadata record in intraLibrary.
+This is an example of a third party action available only when a third party application is installed and enabled.
 Link resources Link a resource to any other resource by populating the LOM Relation fields for both resources.
 All resources must have the correct LOM field and vocabulary assigned in the relevant application profile, and must have title and LOM identifier fields populated.
 Move resource Send the resource to another stage of the workflow, with comments attached.
 Typically used at review stages.
 Stage ID Overwrite Upload a new version of a resource to the system.
 New version has same metadata as old resource.
 The exception is if a new title has been entered at upload or imported in a content package.
 Preview Package/file preview.
-Return Puts the resource back into the workflow and published state it had before it entered the current workflow.
+Review Review a resource and make comments on it so that others can act on your review at a later stage.
 Save manifest to filesystem Write a package manifest to a folder on the server filesystem.
 Folder location is a property of the workflow process.
 Path of folder on server filesystem.
 Save to filesystem Write a content package to a folder on the server filesystem.
 Path of folder on server filesystem.
 Transfer Move the resource into a different workflow stage or different group.
 User can move the resource to any group/stage they have access to.
 Upload Upload or add a new resource to the system.
-View Metadata Metadata preview.